maelh/hxd-plugin-framework/Implementation guidelines.md

 Delphi's (Try)StrToInt/(Try)StrToFloat already respect the locale and handle widestrings fine.
-There are similar functions for other basic data types, eventhough you are likely to have to write your own for special datatypes, where the notes above matter (respecting locale, flexible input syntax, etc.)
+There are similar functions for other basic data types, eventhough you are likely to have to write your own for special datatypes, where the notes above matter (respecting locale, flexible input syntax, etc.).